WVAviator/WVAviator/README.md

   <h3><a href="https://github.com/WVAviator/chalkboard">Chalkboard</a></h3>
 <p>Chalkboard is a web application that combines the functionality of a code editor with a canvas for drawing and diagramming.
 It is designed for educators and developers who want to explain concepts through code and visuals.</p>
+  <p><a href="https://chalkboard.wvaviator.com">View Site</a></p>
   <p>React | Typescript | Next.js | MongoDB | Next-Auth | MaterialUI | Zustand | S3 | Jest</p>
   <h3><a href="https://github.com/WVAviator/music-browser-cli">Music Browser CLI</a></h3>
 <p>A command line application that let's you play your favorite music right in the terminal with a fun animated interface.</p>
   <p>Node | Typescript | React (Ink) | Puppeteer | Jest</p>
   <h3><a href="https://github.com/WVAviator/pals-of-paws-society">Pals of Paws Society</a></h3>
 <p>Pals of Paws Society is a nonprofit organization dedicated to reducing pet overpopulation in Northwest Mississippi.
-Their website accepts donations, displays adoptable animals, and enables the organization to manage fundraisers and other events.
-This website is live and can be <a href="https://www.palsofpawssociety.org/">viewed here</a>.</p>
+Their website accepts donations, displays adoptable animals, and enables the organization to manage fundraisers and other events.</p>
+<p><a href="https://www.palsofpawssociety.org/">View Site</a></p>
   <p>React | Typescript | Next.js | SCSS | MaterialUI | Sanity | Stripe | Redis</p>